mnielsen/finding_scenius/finding_scenius.md

 clearly Pixar has figured out something which virtually none of the other studios have.

+**Is there a rich frontier to mine?** Think of painting at the end of the 15th century.
+Painting at the start of the 20th.
+Quantum computing in the early 1990s.
+Physics in the 1920s.
+The internet (especially the web) in the 1990s.
+Possibly also today.
+In each case there were major frontiers on which it had become possible to make rapid progress.

+**How to recognize scenius?**

 **What's going to be important in 10-15 years' time?
 Are there high-concentration communities doing interesting work in the area today?** Space, robotics,